OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Add another value for Production, pause while scoping]

 In this case, we are scoping our variable based on the Environment we are deployling to.
 However, it's also possible to scope in other ways.
-For example, we could instead scope variables to specific Deployment Targets or Target Roles.
+For example, we could scope to specific Deployment Targets or Target Roles.

 [Finish adding the variable, click SAVE]

 All done.
-Now we need to reference our variable from the script in our process.
+Now we need to reference our Variable from the script in our process.

 [Click Process, open the Step, navigate to the script block]

-Next to the script block, we can see the Variable Insert Tool on the right-hand side.
+Next to the script block, we can see the Variable Insert Tool.

 Clicking the Variable Insert Tool will display our Project Variables, along with other Octopus System Variables.
 We'll talk more about System Variables later.